Can I leave unopened kimchi at room temperature?

 What is the shelf life of Mother-in-Law’s Kimchi?
 How long will it last in the refrigerator?

-Kimchi is alive and will continue to change over time.
-Temperature and exposure to oxygen impact the flavor and fermentation of kimchi much like wine or cheese.
-Our product is delivered after one week of fermentation where it can be enjoyed for its fresh and vibrant flavors.
-As the kimchi matures, it will take on unique and distinct taste profiles of tangy notes while the spice mellows and develops into deeper, earthier characteristics.
-Your kimchi will continue to age in your refrigerator and will be delicious for up to 12 months or even longer as long as you keep in cool temperature and away from oxygen.
+Kimchi is a living probiotic food, and will continue to change as it ferments over time.
+Temperature and exposure to oxygen are the two factors that most greatly impact the progression of fermentation and thus the longevity of kimchi.
+As the kimchi matures, it will take on earthy, tangy notes while the heat of the chiles mellows out.
+Your kimchi will continue to age if kept cool in the refrigerator and away from oxygen, remaining delicious for up to 12 months or even longer.

 How should I eat kimchi?

-In Korea, kimchi is traditionally served among an array of side dishes in virtually every meal.
+In Korea, kimchi is traditionally served among an array of side dishes at virtually every meal.
 But kimchi is more than just a side dish – its versatility also makes it an invaluable and flavorful ingredient in all kinds of cooking.
-Saute along side pork chops, flank steak tacos, scrambled eggs, add to stews, ramen, sandwiches.
-Visit our Recipes page or check out The Kimchi Cookbook: 60 Modern and Traditional Ways to Make and Cook Kimchi for ideas on incorporating kimchi into delicious everyday meals.
+Saute alongside pork chops, flank steak tacos, or scrambled eggs; add to stews, ramen, or grilled cheese sandwiches.
+Visit our Recipes page for ideas on how to incorporate kimchi into delicious everyday meals.